 The Cynic: Outright says the "average joe" only cares about money.
 He also thinks people don't care about information control, or right and wrong, as long as the information is spun well enough to make them feel comfortable.

-Determinator: In the Final Battle he gets buried under rubble repeatedly, and if the player gets the Quick-Time Events right, kicked with enough force you can hear his ribs crack, punched repeatedly in the midsection, backhanded and smashed in the face with the full force of Raiden's fist, yet still gets back up to kick ass (and unlike cyborgs, he does not seem to possess pain inhibitors).
+Determinator: In the Final Battle he gets buried under rubble repeatedly, and if the player gets the Quick-Time Events right, kicked with enough force you can hear his ribs crack, punched repeatedly in the midsection, backhanded and smashed in the face with the full force of Raiden's fist hard enough to make him fly back several feet, yet still gets back up to kick ass.
 In the final part of the fight Raiden jabs the Murasama right through his midriff and Armstrong still tries to overpower him one last time!

 The Jetstream DLC, Sam cuts his hand off, and he uses the sharp stomp of his arm as a weapon.